aliafshar/yip/README.md

 # yip

-**Tiny custom elements for the web.** Yip is a JavaScript library which supports:
+**Tiny custom elements for the web.** Yip is a JavaScript library/demo which supports:

 * Registering new custom elements elements
 * Using `<template>` for element templates